 Anderson proceeded, “I would say this fight went on, which anybody out there who’s really been in a real fight, this thing went on for about 12, 13, 14 minutes.
 That is a long fight!
-And I mean they were pounding the p**s out of each other.
+And I mean, they were pounding the piss out of each other.
 It was violent as anything I’ve ever seen.”

-As for how things ended between Brian Blair and Matt Borne, Blair confided, “I’ve had 5 shoot fights with 5 guys in the business, and I was friends with them all afterward.
+As for how things ended between Brian Blair and Matt Borne, Blair confided, “I’ve had five shoot fights with five guys in the business, and I was friends with them all afterward.
 I never lost a fight, I can say that, but I never started one either, and that’s because of all the stuff Hiro Matsuda and the guys taught me.
-He just taught me to be able to take care of myself, when push came to shove, and I had to do that, I did.
+He just taught me to be able to take care of myself.
+When push came to shove, and I had to do that, I did.
 So, it’s all good.”

 Read our interview with Brian Blair in full where we talk about Blair’s friend Paul Orndorff, how Orndorff is doing today, the GoFundMe effort which saved his home, how he and Paul “took care of business” on the road, the assistance he’s trying to provide through The Cauliflower Alley Club, never-before-told stories of ribs and practical jokes on the road, details on the five times he got into other shoot fights with the likes of Buzz Sawyer, Doug Somers, and so much more!

 If you enjoyed this piece, be sure not to miss these recommended stories on our site: